genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/04_web-training-day4.md

 30 mins
 :::

-It is your time!
-Let's use AgGrid in [@genesislcap/foundation-zero](/tutorials/training-resources/training-content-day2/#genesislcapfoundation-zero) Genesis package presented before.
-The grid should list Counterparties in our Angular solution.
+It's your time!
+Let's use AgGrid with connected data in the Angular app.
+The grid should display the data from `ALL_ORDERS`, very similar to what we did in [Adding a simple Orders data grid](/getting-started/web-training/web-training-day2/#adding-a-simple-orders-data-grid), but now in Angular.

-You can use the Data Server query `ALL_COUNTERPARTIES` to do that.